phorton1/Arduino-theClock3/docs/ui.md

 ## E. Telnet Serial Monitor

-Finally, we would like to mention that, once the Clock has been connected to Wifi, you can access it via **Telnet** by using a free telnet client program like [**Putty**](https://www.putty.org/).
+Finally, plese note that, once the Clock has been connected to Wifi, you can access it via **Telnet** by using a free telnet client program like [**Putty**](https://www.putty.org/).

-Here is a screen shot a *Putty Telnet Session* with the Clock, with the LOG_COLORS paremeter turned on:
+Here is a screen shot of a *Putty Telnet Session* with the Clock, with the LOG_COLORS paremeter turned on:

 ![ui-telnet_putty.jpg](images/ui-telnet_putty.jpg)

+**Telnet** access to the clock is *useful* during [Tuning](tuning.md) and over the *lifetime* of the clock.
+By using Telnet (instead of the *Serial Monitor*) you can plug the clock into a more robust **2 to 3 Amp power supply** instead of the one on your laptop/computer which is typically limited to *500 milliamps*.
+Telnet is also *handy*, to see the **timing lines**, if you want to *adjust*, or [Tune](tuning.md) the clock, without *moving it* from a shelf or other location to your desk or work area.